oskarruo/tiralabra/docs/userguide.md

 ## Using the program

-If built with GCC, the program will be located in the src directory of the build dir.
+If built with GCC, the program will be located in build/src

 The program works on the command line followingly: